rebuy-de/rb-forms-barcode/README.md

 While the decoding capabilities are powered by ZXing.Net.Mobile, the plugin is written from the ground up with PCL in mind and full Xamarin.Forms support.

-It provides **continues scanning**, aims to give high control to the user  combined with high stability.
+It provides **continuous scanning**, aims to give high control to the user  combined with high stability.

 [Available via Nuget](https://www.nuget.org/packages/Rb.Forms.Barcode), full of awesomeness and also unicorns.